-Can also acquire an older version of Silberberg (6th, 7th, 8th, 9th)
+Can also acquire an older version of Silberberg to use as a reference and extra practice problems (6th, 7th, 8th, 9th)

 There are two options for purchasing access to homework/ebook: Option 1: consent to have the purchase price charged to your student account following the directions posted on the course homepage in Canvas; this is a time-limited option after which only Option 2 is available.
 Option 2: purchase an access code for the materials at the UF Bookstore (at a slightly higher price).